Position: Quantum Kernel Machines Should Move Beyond Scalar-Valued Kernels to Realize Their Potential: Kernels from Classical to Quantum

-In this paper, we aim to discuss new perspectives and directions which could lead to insights into the learning mechanisms of quantum kernels.
-We propose strategies to design a new generation of quantum kernel machines, allowing the exploration of their potential for solving challenging learning tasks.
-In particular, we focus on the following topics: i) quantum operator-valued kernels and entanglement, ii) $C^*$-algebraic quantum kernel learning, and iii) quantum structured prediction via quantum kernels.
-These build upon recent developments in classical statistical learning and combines ideas from kernel methods, structured output learning and quantum information.
+In this paper, we propose moving beyond current quantum kernel models toward operator-valued kernels, enabling a shift from simple kernel similarities to a new generation of quantum kernel machines capable of tackling challenging learning tasks.
+To realize this shift, we advocate for a research agenda centered on three pillars: (i) the development of quantum operator-valued kernels (QOVKs) that leverage entanglement as a computational resource, (ii) the adoption of $C^*$-algebraic frameworks to exploit non-commutative data structures, and (iii) a strategic focus on quantum structured prediction.
+This roadmap integrates advances in statistical kernel theory and structured output learning with quantum computing and information.